yabwon/HoW-SASPackages/Share your code with SAS Packages - a Hands-on-Workshop.md

   - if there were any `IML` *modules* they are compiled into `work.mypackageiml` catalog and a utility macro `%myPackageIML()` is generated (its purpose is to allow fast load of `IML` user defined modules into the `Proc IML` session),
   - if there were any `CASL` *user defined functions* a utility macro `%myPackageCASLudf()` is generated (its purpose is to allow fast load of CASL user defined functions into the `Proc CAS` session),
   - if there were any `kmfsnip` keyboard macro abbreviations a `mypackage.kmf` file is generated in the `work` location,
+  - if there were and `PROC DS2` threads or packages they are compiled into dedicated SAS data sets with names corresponding to the thread or package name,
 - in the last step the `SYSloadedPackages` technical macrovariable is, if does not exist, created and updated with the package name and version, in form: `myPackage(1.2.3)`.

 Of course the content of the package is loaded in the order designed by the developer!